Berkeley-CS61B/website-fa23/materials/guides/style/index.md

 2. Files may not contain horizontal tab characters.
 Use blanks (spaces) only for indentation.

-3. No line may contain trailing blanks.

-4. Do NOT put whitespace:
+3. Do NOT put whitespace:

    - Around the `<` and `>` within a generic type designation (`List<Integer>`, not `List <Integer>`, or `List< Integer >`).